TosinAlagbe/Conways-game-of-life-with-MPI/README.md

 Comment out the sections in ```main.cpp``` as needed to change input formats.
 Parallel program should be run using an MPI library/implementation.

-### Late submission
-Forgot to add the sfml(post-processor) library dlls to enable the executable run.
-Submitted this by 12.06 am.
-6 minutes past the deadline.